-With beautiful scenery, amazing food and a low cost of living, it’s not surprising that Greece is a firm favourite with Irish holidaymakers.
+With beautiful scenery, amazing food and a low cost of living, it’s not surprising that Zakynthos is a firm favourite with Irish holidaymakers.

 Until recently however, Greece was considered more suitable for couples or groups than families.
 I guess the perception was that the accommodation was more basic in Greece than its European counterparts and maybe lacking in some kids facilities.
 This may have been the case many years ago but certainly not any more…